xxxnell/how-do-vits-work/README.md

 <img src="resources/vit/alternet.png" style="width:90%;">
 </p>

-Based on these design rules, we introduce AlterNet by replacing Conv blocks at the end of a stage with MSA blocks. ***Surprisingly, AlterNet outperforms CNNs not only in large data regimes but also in small data regimes.*** This contrasts with canonical ViTs, models that perform poorly on small amounts of data.
+Based on these design rules, we introduce AlterNet by replacing Conv blocks at the end of a stage with MSA blocks. ***Surprisingly, AlterNet outperforms CNNs not only in large data regimes but also in small data regimes***, e.g., CIFAR.
+This contrasts with canonical ViTs, models that perform poorly on small amounts of data.
 For more details, see below (["How to Apply MSA to Your Own Model"](#how-to-apply-msa-to-your-own-model) section).